 Expansion & Opportunity

-In 2015 Epicuria celebrated 25 years in business – three ownership phases, one fire, three moves, one expansion and one brand-refresh later.
-In any business 25 years is a landmark, but in the food industry a quarter century is an epic achievement!
-The recent brand-refresh at the hands of Ottawa’s STIFF Communications Agency helped us focus on who we want to be, and the food we want to serve next.
+In 2021 Epicuria celebrated 30 years in business – three ownership phases, one fire, three moves, one expansion and a pandemic.
+In any business 30 years is a landmark, but in the food industry it is an epic achievement!

 What we do now, is a little different from what we used to do.
 We honor our past with an entire freezer full of our classic recipes, but as we stretch and grown we’re excited to offer our clients a taste of something new.